csparks113/Morse-Code-App/README.md

 ## Architecture Overview
 - Expo + React Native + TypeScript running in the bridgeless New Architecture (Hermes) runtime.
 - Nitro `OutputsAudio` (Android) built from source with Oboe provides the default audio path and now shares native symbol timestamps with JS so replay/console scheduling follows the audio clock; Audio API fallback stays behind env toggles for diagnostics.
-- Expo modules remain for flash, torch, and haptics fallbacks; Nitro haptics is preferred where supported.
+- Expo modules remain as fallbacks for flash, torch, and haptics; Android prefers the Nitro dispatcher for all outputs with Expo as the safety net.
 - Developer console exposes manual triggers, telemetry summaries, and exports for latency analysis.

 ## Getting Started